Resources

 KPI (Key Performance Indicator)

-KPI is a measurable value that demonstrates how effectively a company is achieving its key business objectives.
-It helps track progress toward goals and identify areas needing improvement.
+KPI is a measurable value demonstrating how effectively a company is achieving key business objectives.

-Example: Conversion rate is one of the KPIs, which is used to measure the percentage of website visitors who make a purchase.
+Example: Conversion rate is a KPI measuring the percentage of visitors who make a purchase.

 L